 Even where location information can be calculated in such situations, it may take much longer to do so, and your location estimate may not be as accurate.
+Therefore, in any 911 call, always report the location to the emergency response center if you can and if you cannot, remain on your phone for as long as the emergency response center instructs you.

 Even where adequate signals from multiple satellites are available, your GPS feature will only provide an approximate location, often within 150 feet (45 meters) but sometimes much further from your actual location.
-Advice on how to improve GPS performance is provided in "Enhancing GPS Performance" on page 75.
+Advice on how to improve GPS performance is provided in "Enhancing GPS Performance" on page 81.

-While the GPS feature of your handset can be a valuable navigational aid, it does not replace the need for careful navigating and good judgment.
+While the GPS feature of your phone can be a valuable navigational aid, it does not replace the need for careful navigating and good judgment.